marley/scaling-fiesta/README.md

 # Startup Namer

 [Flutter](https://flutter.dev/) is a mobile application framework (compare to [React Native](https://reactnative.dev/)), which allows you to create mobile apps for all platforms.
-In other words, one project will work across iOS, Android, and web.
+In other words, one project that works across iOS, Android, and web.

 This is my first Flutter project and first time using the Dart programming language.